BitskiCo/bitski-js/docs/README.md

 #### Triggering sign in

 When you want to prompt the user to sign in simply call `start()` or `signIn()` from inside a click handler, or use our dedicated connect button.
-If you call `start()` the SDK will attempt to sign in silently if possible, while `signIn()` will always trigger the popup.
+If you call `start()` the SDK will attempt to get a new access token if possible, while `signIn()` will always trigger the popup.
 The browser will open a small popup window where the user can log in / sign up, and then approve access to your app, which will redirect to your callback page with the access token.

 ```javascript